holmesrichards/clock/README.md

 * 5 outputs: Clock out, clock divided by 2, 4, and 8, and clock divided by arbitrary number (between 1 and 64) with offset.
 * Clock input, allowing use of clock division features with an external clock source.
-* Rotary encoder to set clock speed and other parameters.
+* Rotary encoder to set clock tempo and other parameters.
-* Tap button for a different way to set clock speed.
+* Tap button for a different way to set clock tempo.
-* OLED for display of speed and settings menu.
+* OLED for display of tempo and settings menu.
-* Two speed modes: INT mode, to set any whole number of beats per minute (BPM) from 8 to 928, and MM (Maelzel Metronome) mode, to more quickly set standard MM values and generalizations of these from 7.5 (= 60 ÷ 8) to 928 (= 116 × 8) BPM.
+* Two tempo submodes: INT mode, to set any whole number of beats per minute (BPM) from 8 to 928, and MM (Maelzel Metronome) mode, to more quickly set standard MM values and generalizations of these from 7.5 (= 60 ÷ 8) to 208 BPM.
+* Clock pulses per beat (PPB) variable from 1 to 24.
 * Clock pulse width (duty cycle) variable from 5% to 95%.
 * Interrupt based timer code for accuracy.

 ## Usage

+### Pulses and beats

+"Beat" is a musical term, referring to the fundamental unit of rhythm, with usually (not always) a quarter note duration corresponding to one beat.
+"Tempo" refers to how many beats occur per minute.

+Since there are shorter notes than quarter notes, this clock can put out multiple — 4 or 8 or some other number — clock pulses per beat.

+This module, instead of doing things in terms of clock speed in pulses per minute, uses the more music-oriented idea of tempo in beats per minute, along with clock pulses per beat.

 ### Run mode

 The module starts up in **run mode**.
-Here the display shows the clock speed in BPM.
-At the lower left is also shown the speed submode, INT or MM; see below.
+Here the display shows the tempo in BPM along with PPB.
+At the lower left is also shown the tempo submode, INT or MM; see below.

 In this mode, while the internal clock is running:

-* Turning the encoder clockwise or counterclockwise raises or lowers the speed.
+* Turning the encoder clockwise or counterclockwise raises or lowers the tempo.
-* Tapping the tactile button sets the speed to match the time between the last two taps.
+* Tapping the tactile button sets the tempo to match the time between the last two taps.
 * Short pressing the encoder stops or restarts the clock.
 * A long encoder press switches between INT and MM submodes.
 * A long tactile button press switches to **set mode**.

 If the clock is stopped or external clock is enabled, the display shows "STOPPED" or "EXTERNAL" respectively, and only long tactile presses are handled.

-At startup, the clock speed is 120 BPM.
+At startup, the clock tempo is 120 BPM and there are 4 PPB (so the clock tempo is 480 pulses per minute).

-#### Speed submodes
+#### Tempo submodes

-In the INT speed submode, any whole (INTeger) number of BPM from 8 to 928 may be set.
+In the INT tempo submode, any whole (INTeger) number of BPM from 8 to 208 may be set.
 When using the encoder, turning one step clockwise or counterclockwise steps to the next higher or lower whole number.
 When using the tap button, the tap interval is converted to the nearest whole number BPM.

-In the MM submode, the clock speed is constrained to a generalized version of the usual Maelzel metronome markings, which are
+In the MM submode, the clock tempo is constrained to a generalized version of the usual Maelzel metronome markings, which are

 |    |    |    |    |    |    |    |    |    |    |     |     |     |     |     |     |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |